 Changing categories at the competition was terrifying.
 Not because I thought my team wouldn’t do well.
 But because I thought I wouldn’t do well.
 If I had been coaching on an island, I would have been a terrible coach, I’m sure of it.
 Instead, I had a trusted group around me and wasn’t afraid to ask for advice when I needed it.
 Combined with the rest of my coaching skills that are not style dependent, we had a successful transition.
 It takes a village!

-This all came up for me when I attended the first meeting of the National Dance Coaches Association.
+This all came up for me when I attended the first meeting of the National Dance Coaches Association in 2017.
 A group of men and women joining together to educate, inspire, and advocate for dance coaches (high school, college, and all-star) across the nation.
 (If you haven’t looked into it yet, check it out!)

-Those three days, working side by side with talented coaches from all over, was one of the most inspiring events I’ve been a part of.
+Those three days, working side by side with talented coaches from all over the country, was one of the most inspiring events I’ve been a part of.
 It was the ultimate example of a village coming together to create something bigger and better than any of us.
-There were no specific agenda, company affiliations, or hierarchy, just people united for the same reason: to work together.
+There were no specific agenda at this first “Congress” in 2017.
+It wasn’t about company affiliations, or hierarchy, it was just dancers united for the same reason: to work together.
 It was truly created for the coaches, by the coaches and you could feel the passion all weekend.